-We recognise that, as a healthcare provider that promotes wellbeing, we have a responsibility to maximise our contribution to creating social value and ensure that our use of resources is efficient thus maximising the funds available for patient care.
+As a healthcare provider that promotes wellbeing, we recognise that we have a responsibility to maximise our contribution to creating social value, and ensure our use of resources is efficient, maximising the funds available for patient care.

-As a large organisation, we acknowledge the impact we have on the local economy, society and environment and are therefore committed to continually work to actively integrate sustainable development into our core business.
+As a large organisation, we acknowledge the impact we have on the local economy, society and environment and are committed to continually working to actively integrate sustainable development into our core business.

 Recycling and waste

 The Trust produces a high volume of waste each year but is taking steps to decrease this.
-Recycling bins can be found across the whole Trust and enable patients, visitors and staff to recycle plastic bottles, tins, cans, paper, magazines, cardboard and tetrapack cartons.
+Recycling bins can be found across the whole Trust and enable patients, visitors and staff to recycle:

 We have taken a number of steps to reduce and better manage our energy consumption:

 - installing speed drives for pumps and motors

 - improving insulation for steam and heating pipework

 - improving the building management system for controlling air conditioning systems